CodeMateo15/College-Application-Simulator/README.md

-Creating a gamified college admissions simulator to teach how to approach high school balance, using Unity
+Creating a gamified college admissions simulator to teach how to approach balancing someone's high school life, using Unity